rothomas/api_flow/README.md

 you can then use to extract the outputs for further use.

 During the run, request and response data will be output to the console for diagnostic purposes.

-This example would load `my_body_template.json` from the templates directory, interpolate any variable substitutions defined in `{?…?}` format, and then use that as the body of the request to `https://example.com/my_step`.

 ## Running From CLI
 The package includes a command-line module, which you can run using `python -m api_flow`.